Characterisations of V-sufficiency and C^0-sufficiency of relative jets: Abstract

 \section{Abstract}

-The Kuiper-Kuo theorem (\cite{kuiper, kuo1}) is well-known in Singularity Theory, as a result giving sufficient conditions for $r$-jets to be $V$-sufficient and $C^0$-sufficient in $C^r$ functions or $C^{r+1}$ functions.
-The converse is also proved by J. Bochnak and S. Lojasiewicz \cite{bochnaklojasiewicz}.
-Generalisations of the criteria for $V$-sufficiency and $C^0$-sufficiency to the mapping case are established by T.-C. Kuo \cite{kuo3} and J. Bochnak and W. Kucharz \cite{bochnakkucharz}, respectively.
-In this paper we consider the problems of sufficiency of jets relative to a given closed set.
-We give several equivalent conditions; they generalise the Kuo condition to the relative case.
-We also discuss characterisations of $V$-sufficiency and $C^0$-sufficiency in the relative case, corresponding to the above non-relative results.
+We consider the problems of sufficiency of jets relative to a given closed set.
+In the non-relative case, criteria for $r$-jets to be $V$-sufficient and $C^0$-sufficient in $C^r$ mappings or $C^{r+1}$ mappings have been obtained.
+In particular, it is shown that $V$-sufficiency and $C^0$-sufficiency in $C^r$ functions or $C^{r+1}$ functions are equivalent.

+In this paper we discuss characterisations of $V$-sufficiency and $C^0$-sufficiency in the relative case, corresponding to the above non-relative results.
 Applying the results obtained in the relative case, we construct examples of polynomial functions whose relative $r$-jets are $V$-sufficient in $C^r$ functions and $C^{r+1}$ functions but not $C^0$-sufficient in $C^r$ functions and $C^{r+1}$ functions, respectively.

 In addition, we give characterisations of relative finite $V$-determinacy and also relative finite $C^r$ contact determinacy.